Brazil travel advice

 Brazil is a drug trafficking hub.
 An increasing number of travellers have fallen victim to scams in which illegal drugs are hidden inside luggage that an acquaintance asked them to take with them when departing Brazil.
 Websites targeting senior citizens are reportedly a source of such scams.

 Romance scams on dating sites or through social media have occurred.
-If you fall victim to a scam, you may be:
+Victims of these scams have been:

 • kidnapped